claimvantage/absence-piechart/README.md

 3. git push heroku master

 ## Files
 1. Proicfile declares what commands are to be executed on Heroku.
-The procfile starts the node js application.
+The procfile starts the Node.js application.
 2. package.json and package-lock.json list the appliation dependencies.
 These dependencies are installed when the application is deployed to Heroku.
 3. app.js is the webserver.
 It listens for requests and returns the buffer of a pie chart png image.